trodemaster/packer-windows-10-insider/README.md

 ## Notes on building the template
 The reader will need to source an appropriate .iso from Microsoft and place it into the iso directory.
 Additionally the first 3 variables listed in [windows-10-insider.json](windows-10-insider.json) need to be updated to match the iso and administrator pass you want.
-Additionally the administrator password needs to updated to match the json file in [Autounattend.xml](Autounattend.xm.).
+Additionally the Administrator password needs to updated to match in both [windows-10-insider.json](windows-10-insider.json) & [Autounattend.xml](Autounattend.xm.).

 Run this command to bake the full image.
 ```bash